William Kapell: Recordings

 In 1944, Kapell signed an exclusive recording contract with RCA Victor.
 Many of his recordings were originally issued as 78RPM records.
 Some were issued on LP, but by 1960, all of Kapell's commercial recordings were out of print.
-RCA Victor reissued Beethoven's Piano Concerto No. 2 and Prokofiev's Piano Concerto No. 3 on LP in the early 1970s.
-For decades, bootlegged copies of the commercial recordings and unlicensed recordings of "live" performances circulated among collectors.
+In 1962, RCA Victor reissued the Kapell/Koussevitzky recording of the Khachaturian Piano Concerto.
+Beethoven's Piano Concerto No. 2 and Prokofiev's Piano Concerto No. 3 were reissued on the RCA Victrola label in 1970.
+For decades, pirated copies of the Kapell's commercial RCA Victor recordings and unlicensed recordings of "live" performances circulated among collectors.

-In the 1980s, RCA Victor released two compact discs of Kapell's recordings, including the Khatchaturian and Prokofiev Third Piano Concertos, and an all-Chopin disc.
+In the 1980s, RCA Victor issued two compact discs of Kapell's recordings, including the Khatchaturian and Prokofiev Third Piano Concertos, and an all-Chopin disc.

-A nine-CD survey released by RCA Victor in 1998 contains Kapell's complete authorized recordings, including renditions of Chopin's mazurkas and sonatas as well as concertos by Rachmaninoff, Prokofiev, and Khatchaturian.
+A 9 CD set released by RCA Victor in 1998 contains Kapell's complete authorized recordings, including renditions of Chopin's mazurkas and sonatas as well as concertos by Rachmaninoff, Prokofiev, and Khatchaturian.
 It also has many lesser-known items, some of them first releases, including Shostakovich preludes, Scarlatti sonatas, and the Copland Piano Sonata.
-The set sold remarkably well throughout the world and brought Kapell's work to a new audience.
+The set sold well throughout the world and brought Kapell's work to a new audience.

 VAI 1027 contains broadcast recordings of the Rachmaninoff Piano Concerto No. 3 and the Khatchaturian Piano Concerto.
 Arbiter 108 features part of the Beethoven Piano Concerto No. 3 and the Shostakovich Concerto No. 1, and it includes Mussorgsky's Pictures at an Exhibition, which also appears in the RCA Victor set, as well as on VAI 1048, the last from an Australian recital of July 21, 1953.

-In 2004, a number of recordings made during William Kapell's last Australian tour were returned to his family.
-These were released by RCA Victor in 2008 as Kapell Rediscovered.
-They contain several previously unknown performances of "God Save the Queen", Debussy's Suite bergamasque, Chopin's Barcarole, Op.
+In 2004, a number of broadcast recordings made during William Kapell's last Australian tour were returned to his family.
+RCA Victor issued these recordings in 2008 under the title Kapell Rediscovered.
+Included are several previously unknown performances of "God Save the Queen", Debussy's Suite bergamasque, Chopin's Barcarolle, Op.
 60, and Scherzo No. 1 in B minor, Op.
 20, and Prokofiev's Sonata No. 7, Op.
 83.

+In 2013, RCA issued a new 11 CD set of Kapell's complete recordings, including the broadcast recordings from the final Australian tour.